-In my practice, I work closely with you and your loved one to evaluate each area where a power of attorney is advisable, with the goal of providing you with comprehensive coverage for any foreseeable emergency.
+In our practice, we work closely with you and your loved one to evaluate each area where a power of attorney is advisable, with the goal of providing you with comprehensive coverage for any foreseeable emergency.

 Sensitive counsel experienced with reluctant seniors

-Contact a reliable Arizona lawyer for powers of attorney that protect your loved ones
+Contact a reliable Arizona firm for powers of attorney that protect your loved ones

 Pennington Law — Estate Planning, PLLC drafts power of attorney documents for clients in Surprise, West Sun City, Buckeye and vicinity.
 A loved one’s illness, injury or infirmity can leave them vulnerable to financial losses and threats to their health.
 A carefully drafted power of attorney can give you and your loved one peace of mind.
 Call 623-208-7867 or contact our office online to schedule a consultation.
 Home and hospital visits are also available.